-Step Two: Itemize details within each category
+Step two: Itemize details within each category

-Step Three: Identify relationships between tables
+Step three: Identify relationships between tables

-Are the general categories you defined in Step One related to each other?
+Are the general categories you defined in step one related to each other?
 If so, how?
 Do they have a one-to-one relationship, a one-to-many relationship or a many-to-many relationship?
 For example:

 To illustrate the process outlined in Steps 1-3, imagine that you run an art gallery.

 Say you examine your art gallery business and determine that your Quick Base app needs to track the following general items: works, artists, customers and invoices.

 Next, outline the smaller pieces of information that relate to each general category: